Gareth Fry: Binaural sound and immersive work

 Beginning with Complicite's The Encounter in 2015, Fry became more well known for his work in binaural sound and immersive audio.
 This touring theatre production featured a binaural head onstage, alongside actor Simon McBurney, plus a recorded binaural soundtrack.
 An audience of up to 850 people wore wired headphones to hear the show's soundtrack.
 Fry created the sound design with Pete Malkin, and spent time in the Amazon rainforest recording sounds for the show.
 The sound design was highly praised by reviewers and received multiple awards.
-He used a similar technique for a production of Macbeth in 2023, starring David Tennant and Cush Jumbo, which was nominated for an Olivier Award, and received a WhatsOnStage award for best sound design in 2025.
+He used a similar technique for a production of Macbeth in 2023, starring David Tennant and Cush Jumbo, which was nominated for an Olivier Award and received a 2025 WhatsOnStage award for best sound design.

-Fry also used binaural sound on the podcast series, The Discovery Adventures, primarily recorded on location across the UK.
+Fry also used binaural sound on the podcast seriesThe Discovery Adventures, primarily recorded on-location across the UK.
 He also used it again for the BBC and Complicite radio drama, The Dark is Rising, which was nominated for a Best Use of Sound award at the BBC Audio Drama awards.

 He has also created work featuring Spatial Audio for VX, AR and XR formats, with his work showing at the Sundance, Tribeca, Venice and London Film Festivals.

 Association of Sound Designers

-Fry was one of the founders of the charity Association of Sound Designers, and served as chair of the board from 2011 to 2018.
+Fry co-founded the charity Association of Sound Designers, and served as chair of the board from 2011 to 2018.

 Writing

-Fry is the author of Sound Design for the Stage, published in 2019 by Crowood Press.He has also authored many articles for the Association of Sound Designers magazine, The Echo.
+Fry is the author of Sound Design for the Stage, published in 2019 by Crowood Press.
+He has also authored many articles for the Association of Sound Designers magazine, The Echo.